-1. Aims of the programme:
+1. Programme Aims:

 To supply the aeronautical industries with graduates that have a thorough grounding in the aeronautical engineering disciplines, and the ability to apply their knowledge and skills effectively to engineering problems.

 To provide a sound education in topics of relevance to aeronautical engineering via an understanding of selected engineering science topics and the application of fundamental principles to engineering analysis and the design and development of engineering products, sub-systems and systems.